sambody/inkscape-guide-tools/README.md

 These are a series of [Inkscape](http://inkscape.org/) extensions related to guides.

-**Important note**: these extensions have been tested in Inkscape 0.48.
-When upgrading to (upcoming) 0.91, the extensions may break, as units are calculated differently in that version.
-I'll update the extensions when 0.91 comes out.
+*Updated for Inkscape 0.91. *

+If you need the old version, compatible with Inkscape 0.49, [download the old version, release 1](https://github.com/sambody/inkscape-guide-tools/archive/1.0.zip).

 ### The current extensions are:

-1. Add centered guides
+1. Add centered guides to document
-2. Add margin guides
+2. Add margin guides to document
 3. Add grid guides (formerly Grid Maker)
-4. Remove all guides
-5. Remove selected guides
+4. Remove selected guides

 ### 1. Add centered guides to the document